sun-min-kim/TaskManagementAPI/README.md

 ## Accessing the MySQL Database Manually

-To manually access the MySQL database running in your Docker container, follow these steps:
+When you run the API locally using Docker Compose, the MySQL database running in your Docker container can be accessed with these following steps:

 1. **Ensure Docker is Running**: Make sure your Docker service is running.